Create a Custom Component

 Components Connecting to Third-Party Providers

-If your component connects to a third-party provider that requires authentication, we recommend adding the API key as a secret to keep it hidden from the code.
-You can do this using deepset Cloud's Secrets feature.
+If your component connects to a third-party provider that requires authentication, store the API key in an environment variable and then retrieve it in the component's run()

 @component